 While Black German Shepherds (as well as normal-looking German Shepherds) are wonderful dogs in most respects, they shed quite heavily.
 This means that the medium to long black hair that makes them so popular will often coat all of your belongings.

-You can learn a few tricks for reducing the amount of hair your Black German Shepherd sheds by reviewing our comprehensive guide on the subject.
+You can learn a few tricks for reducing the amount of hair your Shepherd sheds by reviewing our comprehensive guide on the subject.
 However, at the very least, you’ll want to brush your dog weekly with a de-shedding brush to reduce the amount of hair you find clinging to your clothing, furniture, and carpets.

 The DakPets Deshedding Brush is a great choice, as it is well-built, durable and reasonably priced.
 You can even select from three different colors, and it is backed by a money-back guarantee, for worry-free shopping.